 Our long-term profitability may be directly affected by the level of and fluctuations in interest rates.
 Sustained, significant increases in interest rates may adversely affect our liquidity and profitability by reducing the interest rate spread between the rate of interest we receive on our Contracts and interest rates that we pay under our outstanding line of credit facility.
 As interest rates increase, our gross interest rate spread on new originations will generally decline since the rates charged on the Contracts originated or purchased from dealers generally are limited by statutory maximums, restricting our opportunity to pass on increased interest costs.
-We monitor the interest rate environment and previously had interest rate swap agreements relating to a portion of our outstanding debt.
-Each of these agreements effectively converted a portion of our floating-rate debt to a fixed-rate, thus reducing the impact of interest rate changes on our interest expense.
-During the fiscal year ending March 31, 2012, we had no interest rate swap agreements in place.
-On June 4, 2012, the Company entered into an interest rate swap transaction to convert a portion of the floating rate debt to a fixed rate, more closely matching the interest rate characteristics of finance receivables.
-The transaction sets forth the terms of a five-year interest rate swap in which the Company would pay a fixed rate of 1% and receives payments from the counterparty on the 1-month LIBOR rate.
-The swap has an effective date of June 13, 2012 and a notional amount of \$25 million.
-The changes in the fair value of the interest rate swap (unrealized gains and losses) will be recorded in earnings.
-We will continue evaluating interest rate swap pricing and we may or may not enter into additional interest rate swap agreements in the future.
+We monitor the interest rate environment and, on occasion, enter into interest rate swap agreements relating to a portion of our outstanding debt.
+Such agreements effectively convert a portion of our floating-rate debt to a fixed-rate, thus reducing the impact of interest rate changes on our interest expense.
+On June 4, 2012 and July 30, 2012, the Company entered into interest rate swap agreements to convert a portion of its floating rate debt to a fixed rate, more closely matching the interest rate characteristics of finance receivables.
+The June 4, 2012 agreement provides for a five-year interest rate swap in which the Company pays a fixed rate of 1% and receives payments from the counterparty on the 1-month LIBOR rate.
+This swap has an effective date of June 13, 2012 and a notional amount of \$25 million.
+The July 30, 2012 agreement provides for a five-year interest rate swap in which the Company pays a fixed rate of 0.87% and receives payments from the counterparty on the 1-month LIBOR rate.
+This swap has an effective date of August 13, 2012 and a notional amount of \$25 million.
+The changes in the fair value of the interest rate swap agreements (unrealized gains and losses) are recorded in earnings.
+We will continue to evaluate interest rate swap pricing and we may or may not enter into additional interest rate swap agreements in the future.